Jacquesp96/The-Trading-Pitstop/README.md

 # The Trading Pitstop
-The Trading Pitstop App
+The Trading Pitstop App is a Community Driven Open Source Project for All Traders.

-# Releases:
+# Upcoming Releases:
 * Lot Size Calculator

 # Under Construction: